hanskym/nextjs-starter/README.md

 bun dev
 ```

 Open http://localhost:3000 in your browser to view your Next.js application.
-Start by modifying `src/app/page.tsx`, and your changes will update in real time.
+You can start editing the page by modifying `src/app/page.tsx`, and the changes will update in real time.